David Wotton, Ph.D.

 TGF beta signaling can result in severe developmental defects.

-ligands bind to specific cell surface receptor serine/threonine
+bind to specific cell surface receptor serine/threonine kinases,

-kinases, resulting in receptor multimerization and activation.
-The
+resulting in receptor multimerization and activation.
+The response to

-response to TGF beta family ligands is dependent on the intracellular
+TGF beta family ligands is dependent on the intracellular mediators of

 receptor-mediated phosphorylation and activation of pathway-specific